Department of Management

-I am a lecturer (assistant professor) of Management at Ben-Gurion University of the Negev and a member of the Center for Decision Making and Economic Psychology (DMEP).
+I am a senior lecturer of Management at Ben-Gurion University of the Negev and a member of the Center for Decision Making and Economic Psychology (DMEP).
 My research makes use of behavioral decision research methods to investigate management-related questions.

 My work revolves around three main topics: